 ```

-These sections calculate the number of survey respondents, then put this in the text using inline R code; create a table that shows the respondents broken down by age group; and create a graph that shows how many respondents like video games.
+These sections calculate the number of survey respondents, then put this in the text using inline R code; create a table that shows the respondents broken down by age group; and generate a graph that shows how many respondents like video games.
 Figure 10-3 shows the resulting report.

 [F10003.png]